 You deserve to be able to work free of worry that you will be discriminated against, to be considered equally for pay rises and promotions and to be treated with respect.
 The EU stands up for people who are being discriminated against and has legislation aimed at tackling unfair practices at work.
 More and better jobs in inclusive and accessible workplaces is our goal.

-- The EU equal treatment legislation sets out minimum levels of protection that apply to everyone living and working in the European Union.
+- EU equal treatment legislation sets out minimum levels of protection that apply to everyone living and working in the European Union.

 - Since 2000, the EU has banned discrimination on the basis of age in employment.
 This means, for example, that your boss can’t deny you a promotion or training because of your age.